Finjan Holdings: Finjan's patent litigation practices

 Finjan is known to engage in dubious litigation practices.

 In one case (Finjan v.
 Check Point), Finjan's attorney filed a false declaration stating she had personal knowledge of certain facts, which the court found to be "problematic".
 The court then took the drastic measure of striking this declaration.

 In another case (Finjan v.
 Juniper), the District Judge found that Finjan's attorney made an "absolutely false statement" and concluded in saying "I spent some time on this.
 And it turns out it was just BS.
 It was just big firm BS."

 In the same case, Finjan provided sworn testimony that it had put Juniper on notice of infringing its patent in a phone call.
-During trial, in front of the jury, when it was discovered that this phone call was (legally) recorded, Finjan's witness admitted that this sworn testimony was untrue.
-Remarkably, Finjan's witness further admitted on cross-examination at trial that, if it weren’t for the recording, he would still be testifying that proper notice of infringement was given.
+During the trial, in front of the jury, it was discovered that the phone call had been (legally) recorded.
+Finjan's witness then admitted that their sworn testimony was untrue.
+Remarkably, Finjan's witness further admitted on cross-examination at trial that, if it weren't for the recording, he would still be testifying that proper notice of infringement was given.
 Q. I’m asking you about whether you mentioned Sky ATP, and you swore and you took an oath and you said you had.
 That’s correct isn’t it???

 A. I believe -- I believed I had, yes.

 Q. That’s right.
 And if we did not have that transcript, that is still the testimony you would be giving today; isn’t that right?

 A. That’s correct.
 In a separate Order, the district Judge further stated that: "In no way does this order vindicate [Finjan's attorneys].
 Their conduct was improper and frustrated the fairness of the proceedings.
 Judges in the future should take this into account when dealing with them in future cases."